msbit/tools/README.md

 Run Bundle update in a Ruby project, determine the appropriate direct and transitive dependencies, and add a Git commit with a corresponding message.

+## Curl Benchmark

+    curl-benchmark.sh <curl-arguments>

+Execute a Curl request a number of times, reporting the total time spent on the request, for a loose benchmark of the request.

 ## Fetch Apple Event

     fetch-apple-event.sh <url> <quality>